KevinNafziger/pizza_chef1/README.md

  ```

 ## Demo
-To experience the full functionality of Pizza Chef, visit the live demo at https://pizzachefapp.com <br>
+To experience the full functionality of <i>Pizza Chef</i>, visit the live demo at https://pizzachefapp.com <br>